 Much of the focus from the UK end has been on the potential disruption to businesses, particularly in relation to ‘just in time’ manufacturing processes, queues at the ports and the Irish border issue.
+Industries such as the financial sector are also preparing for change.

 Financial Institutions take flight